IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 ~~~~
 {: #fig-p-pnc title="Domain Controller & NE Functions"}

-When requesting the setup of a new TE path, the MDSC provides the P-
-PNCs with the explicit path to be created or modified.
+When requesting the setup of a new TE path, the MDSC provides the P-PNCs with the explicit path to be created or modified.
 In other
 words, the MDSC can communicate to the P-PNCs the complete list of
 nodes involved in the path (strict mode).
 In this case, the P-PNC is
 just responsible to set up that explicit TE path.
 For example: